Arpitsandhu43/Student-Management-System/README.md

-# A minimalist  app  to managae students record.
+# A minimalist  app  to manage students record.
 >launch the srm.exe file directly to use the App.

 >for testing purpose both passwords are set to "password".